-So easy and delicious in salads, pasta dishes, omelets and on pizzas or sandwiches.
+These Garlic Herb Roasted Tomatoes are so easy and make the most of summer's bounty.
+They're delicious in salads, pasta dishes, omelets and on pizzas or sandwiches.

-It was music to my ears a few days ago when my husband, Scott came in from the garden and said, “I hope you have lots of ideas of what to do with tomatoes, because there’ll be a zillion of them coming your way very soon”.
+It was music to my ears a few days ago when my husband, Scott came in from the garden and said, "I hope you have lots of ideas of what to do with tomatoes because there'll be a zillion of them coming your way very soon".
+I had been thinking about a recipe for Garlic Herb Roasted Tomatoes and was excited to have such know I'd have plenty of tomatoes to practice with.

-You might discover yourself in the same spot over the next few weeks, as you find beautiful summer tomatoes in all shapes, hues and varieties, here, there and everywhere!
+As the summer rolls on and find beautiful tomatoes in all shapes, hues and varieties, here, there and everywhere!

 If you don't have a garden, you might have a neighbor or friend who'd love to unload some of their bounty or perhaps a farm stand or farmer's market nearby.
 It's the bounty you can only dream of in other seasons, yet now, the plethora can be almost overwhelming.